 FieldTypeDefaultRequiredDescription

-addressstringYesOpenBao server address (must start with http:// or https://)
+addressstringYesVault server address (must start with http:// or https://)

 admin_tokenstringOne of role_id or admin_tokenDeprecated.
 Static admin token.
 Supports vault references.
 Use role_id with AppRole auth instead.

-jwt_auth_pathstringjwtNoAuth method mount path in OpenBao
+jwt_auth_pathstringjwtNoAuth method mount path in the vault

 admin_token and role_id are mutually exclusive — setting both is a configuration error.